SDenbow/pritunl-bulk-admin/README.md

 - **Deployment:** Docker Compose
 - **Reverse Proxy:** Nginx (TLS termination)

-Sensitive credentials are encrypted using a master key supplied at runtime and never stored in plaintext.
+Sensitive credentials are encrypted using a master key supplied at runtime and are never stored in plaintext.

+---

+## Security Model & Threat Assumptions

+This application makes **explicit assumptions** about its operating environment:

+- Deployed on an **internal network or VPN**
+- Accessible only to a **small number of trusted administrators**
+- Not hardened for untrusted or public internet exposure

+Security controls include:

+- Encrypted credential storage
+- Local admin accounts only
+- Optional TOTP (RFC 6238)
+- One-time bootstrap with setup token
+- Automatic superadmin assignment for first admin
+- Complete audit logging of bulk actions

+> ⚠️ **Important**
+> This tool can create, disable, or delete VPN users in bulk.
+> Administrators are expected to review dry-run previews and audit history before applying changes.

+Optional outer protections (network ACLs, VPN access, reverse proxy controls) may be added based on organizational policy.

 ---